Karl Julius Perleb

-Karl Julius Perleb (20 June 1794, Konstanz – 8 June 1845, Freiburg im Breisgau) (also known as Carl Julius Perleb) was a German botanist and natural scientist.
+Karl Julius Perleb (20 June 1794, Konstanz – 8 June 1845, Freiburg im Breisgau) (also known as Carl Julius Perleb) was a German botanist and naturalist.

 Life

 From 1809 to 1811, Karl Julius Perleb studied at the University of Freiburg and earned a doctorate in philosophy and in 1815 a degree in medicine.
 He lived in Vienna for a brief period of time.
 In 1818 he returned to the University of Freiburg and began a post-doctoral fellowship.
 He remained at the university for the remainder of his life.
 He became an associate professor of natural history in 1821, and in 1823 he became a full professor.
 From 1828 to 1845 he served as director of the Freiburg Botanical Garden.
 In 1838 he was appointed prorector at Freiburg University.
 He left his library and herbarium to the university, together with money for its administration and for travel grants for young scholars of the natural sciences.